 The company is sourcing power from upstate New York’s hydro grid.
 CEO Rob Chang told Blockworks that the company is likely in the top quartile globally for cheap electrical costs giving it a competitive edge for mining.

 “We can provide a 100% carbon-free renewable energy source that can still competitively mine bitcoin,” he said.
 “We are 100% ESG-committed as opposed to one that happens to be in the right place and right time.”

-“We’ve decided that we will not even consider those sources,” Chang said, but noting the company is open to the “full gamut” of green power generation including solar, wind, geothermal and potentially nuclear.
+“We’ve decided that we will not even consider those sources,” Chang said, noting the company is open to the “full gamut” of green power generation including solar, wind, geothermal, and potentially nuclear.

 “We aren’t greenwashing,” added Brittany Kaiser, one of the company’s board members.
 “We aren’t using dirty power and then purchasing carbon credits or offsets in order to make up for what we’ve done.
 We’re going 100% clean from the beginning.”